 - 1 cup tomatoes, chopped

-- ½ cup red onion, chopped
+- ¼ cup red onion, chopped

-- 1 jalapeno, seeded and finely chopped
+- 1 jalapeno, deseeded & finely chopped

-- ½ cup cilantro, chopped (leaves and stems are ok)
+- ¼ cup cilantro, chopped (leaves and stems are ok)